United States Marine Highway Frequently Asked Questions (FAQs)

 United States Marine Highways are navigable waterways that have been designated by the Secretary of Transportation and have demonstrated the ability to provide additional capacity to relieve congested landside routes serving freight and passenger movement.
 Each marine highway has a corridor designation that reflects the congested landside route it parallels.
 For example, M-95 stretches from Maine to Florida and is the designation for the shipping lane along the Atlantic Coast paralleling interstate highway I-95.

-Who should I contact in my region to talk about America’s Marine Highway Program?
+Who should I contact in my region to talk about the United States Marine Highway Program?

 Please contact your local Maritime Administration (MARAD) Gateway Office for more information.

-Short sea shipping commonly refers to coast-wise waterborne transportation of freight and or passengers by navigable waterways without crossing an ocean.
-Marine Highways are short sea routes and inland water routes within the US that have been designated by the Secretary of Transportation.
-America’s Marine Highway Program, administered by the Maritime Administration, was formed to help develop new and expand existing U.S. flag services that transport passengers and/or containerized or trailerized freight along Marine Highways.
+Short-sea shipping commonly refers to coast-wise waterborne transportation of freight and/or passengers by navigable waterways without crossing an ocean.
+Marine Highways are short-sea routes and inland water routes within the U.S. that have been designated by the Secretary of Transportation.
+The United States Marine Highway Program, administered by the Maritime Administration, was formed to help develop new and expand existing U.S.-flag services that transport passengers and/or containerized or trailerized freight along Marine Highways.

-How do I apply for designation as a corridor, connector or crossing?
+How do I apply for designation as a Marine Highway Route?

-Corridor, connector, and crossing applications from public entities are always welcome.
+Public entities are eligible to apply for the designation of navigable waters.
 Contents of the application include a narrative portion that should not exceed 20 pages in length.
-Applications may be submitted electronically via the Marine Highway e-mail address.
-Please mail a hard copy to the Administrator of the Maritime Administration, 1200 New Jersey Ave., SE Washington, DC 20590-0001 Room W22-318, MAR-100.
-Instructions regarding applications are included in the Final Rule for America’s Marine Highway program published April 9, 2010.
+Applications may be submitted electronically via MH@dot.gov.
+Instructions regarding applications are included in the Final Rule for America’s Marine Highway program published Dec 1, 2017.
 For more info, contact a Gateway Office Director in your region.